 - Default sorting on the Athlete column.

-- The date column has strings as the row data, there is custom comparator so that when you sort this column it sorts it as dates, not as strings.
+- The Date column has strings as the row data, but has a custom comparator so that when you sort this column it sorts as dates, not as strings.

 Multi Column Sorting